 We have studied pricing policies which combine market segmentation (tagging) with nonlinear pricing.
 More precisely, we have assumed that the operator can group customers into a certain number of categories on the basis of an exogenously observable characteristic at no cost.
-We have characterized the solution under SNLP in a simple four types, two categories setting and compared it to the standard NLP solution.
+We have characterized the solution under SNLP in a four types, two categories setting and compared it to the standard NLP solution.
 We have shown that when the groups do not overlap (the highest willingness to pay in the low group is smaller than the lowest willingness to pay in the high group) the profit maximizing SNLP solution yields a higher welfare (total surplus) than the standard NLP solution.
-While we have restricted our attention to the simplest possible setting, this result could easily be generalized to more general distributions of the taste parameter (and in particular to the case of a continuous distributions).
-This result shows that the use of nonlinear pricing within categories may lift the well-known ambiguity regarding the welfare impact of third-degree price discrimation.
+While we have restricted our attention to the simplest possible setting, this result could easily be generalized to more general distributions of the taste parameter (and in particular to the case of a continuous distribution).
+This result shows that the use of nonlinear pricing within categories may eliminate the well-known ambiguity regarding the welfare impact of third-degree price discrimination.

 We then have considered two extensions.
 In the first, we have analyzed the case of overlapping groups.
 We have shown that the total surplus generated by the high type in each group increases when tagging is introduced.
 On the other hand, the impact of tagging on the consumption level of low types (and thus on the surplus generated by them) is ambiguous.
-We have provided an example where the total welfare impact continues to be positive, but this exercise has merely illustrative value.
-Consequently, the welfare impact of tagging in that case is essentially an empirical question which hinges on the distribution of the taste parameter.
+We have provided an example where the total welfare impact continues to be positive.
+We have also shown that when the overlap is sufficiently significant, the opposite result can obtain.
+Consequently, the welfare impact of tagging in that case is essentially an empirical question which hinges on the distribution of the taste parameter and the capability of the operator to design the tags in a sufficiently informative way.
+When the observable characteristic is sufficiently revealing to partition the customers into separate groups according to their (unobservable) willingness to pay, segmentation is always welfare improving.
 In the second extension, we have assumed that a simple linear tariff (the stamp price) is available to all customers and determines their reservation utility levels.
 We have shown that this specific feature of the postal sector does not affect our results provided that the stamp price is sufficiently large.

-To sum up, this paper shows that conceding more pricing flexibility to a profitmaximizing operator who is able to categorize its customers according to their valuation of postal services, can be welfare enhancing.
-In a context of declining mail volumes, the positive impact of such discriminatory pricing policy on volume should be taken into account and considered as an instrument to safeguard universal postal service.
+To sum up, this paper shows that conceding more pricing flexibility to a profit-maximizing operator who is able to categorize its customers according to their valuation of postal services, can be welfare enhancing.
+In the current context of declining mail volumes resulting from the competition of electronic means of communication, the positive impact of such discriminatory pricing policy on volume should be taken into account and considered as an instrument to safeguard universal postal service.
+Hence, identifying relevant customer segments and determining the value of postal services for those customers become a relevant issue for postal operators.
+Regulators have a role to play in facilitating price-discrimination when it is welfare enhancing, by assessing pricing policies according to their economic impact rather than by adopting a dogmatic point of view based on some non-discrimination principle.